 Maybe the cold beer had something to do with that too…

-This homemade version of these Korean-style spicy noodles makes for a perfect easy dinner for one.
+My homemade version of these Korean-inspired spicy noodles makes for a perfect easy dinner for one.
 Especially on those lazy evenings when you just want to curl up with some bad TV shows and stuff your face with spicy noodles.
 I’m not the only one who’s into that, right?

 What Kind Of Noodles Are We Talking?

-The original inspiration for this recipe was a ramen noodle dish.
+The original inspiration for these creamy gochujang noodles was actually a ramen dish.
 However, I find it can be tricky to find ramen noodles in regular grocery stores.
-You can definitely buy instant noodle packets and leave the seasoning out (instant ramen seasoning makes a great easy chip dip fyi), or you can use any number of noodles you may have available to you.
+You can definitely buy instant noodle packets and leave the seasoning out (instant ramen seasoning makes a great easy chip dip FYI), or you can use any number of noodles you may have available to you.
 You can use spaghetti, sure.
 What’s even better, is to make your spaghetti more ramen-like by adding baking soda to the cooking water.
 I learned that trick from this article from Serious Eats.

 The noodles I tend to go for are translucent, glassy sweet potato noodles.
 They’re gluten-free, they cook in about 6 minutes, and they’re available in many grocery stores nowadays.
 I love their bouncy texture.
 Whichever you go with, you’re going to cook the noodles according to package directions.